ujjwalmishra/iot-fault-detection/README.md

 * Create python script to read a sequence of data in random TW chunks from influxdb.
 * Create a python script which takes some data read form influxdb and feed to a selected classifier.
 This is prediction.
 * Create python script which takes some part of labeled data and feed it to a neural network classifier.
 It should be parameterized with percent of data to read.
-This is training
+This is training - **Ujjawal**
-* Create python script which prepared data for the classifier
+* Create python script which prepared data for the classifier - **Ujjawal**
 * Setup tensor flow with a neural network classifier - **Jeremy**
-* Create python script to store detection results to influxdb by classifier
+* Create python script to store detection results to influxdb by classifier, should used different database
+* Create visualization from original and detected faulty data
-* Create python script to train new classifiers by new data from labeled dataset
+* Create python script to train new classifiers by new data from labeled dataset - **Ujjawal**